Oluwasetemi/altschool-opensource-names/README.md

 1. Fork repo
 2. Clone the forked repo to your local machine
 3. CD into the project directory
+4. Create a new branch and checkout to that branch
-4. Setup original repo as upstream {git remote add upstream <url-of-original-repo>}
+5. Setup original repo as upstream {git remote add upstream <url-of-original-repo>}
-5. make changes and send PR
+6. make changes and send PR
    - Make change
    - Add file
    - Commit changes